Get a FREE e-book by joining our mailing list today!

-Filled with the voices of many dozens of these women's intimates, who are speaking in these pages for the first time, this alternating biography reads like a novel—except it's all true, and the heroines are famous and beloved.
-Sheila Weller captures the character of each woman and gives a balanced portrayal enriched by a wealth of new information.
+Filled with the voices of many dozens of these women's intimates, who are speaking in these pages for the first time, this alternating biography reads like a novel -- except it's all true, and the three heroines are famous and beloved.
+In Girls Like Us, Sheila Weller captures the character of each woman, giving a balanced portrayal enriched by a wealth of new information.

 QUESTIONS AND TOPICS FOR DISCUSSION

 1. "Women's liberation had been the work of female civil rights and antiwar activists in collectives in Berkeley, Boston, New York, and elsewhere...but now [in 1971] it was fully entrenched in the mainstream intelligentsia."
 To what extent do the early careers of Carole King, Joni Mitchell, and Carly Simon seem animated by the spirit of the women's liberation movement?
 In what respects does their music seem to address the theme of the role of women in a world largely dominated by men?
 How did the words of their songs -- and their personal and professional lives -- embody a new spirit of young women being as adventurous as young men had always been?

 2. How did Carole King's marriage at seventeen and subsequent early motherhood affect her development as an artist?
 To what extent could her marriage with Gerry Goffin be considered a partnership of equals?
 Why did their phenomenally successful pop-soul-plus-Broadway compositions seem less impressive by the time the Beatles and Dylan became popular, and how did that public perception affect Carole's own transformation as a musician in midcareer?